10 - Atonement

 Big ridiculous special effects, baddies who want to rule the world through the internet, a wise-cracking sidekick (Justin Long) and even our own Cliff Curtis were thrown into the mix and the public lapped it up in droves.

-Click here to watch the Die Hard 4.0 review
+Click here to watch the Die Hard 4.0 review5 - The Lives of Others

 And now for something completely different!
 John Travolta, Bruce Willis and Jonny Depp - all big names, and all trailing behind this German-language movie in our top 10 films of the year.